cran4linux/rspm/cran-comments.md

-## Patch release
+## Minor release
-Fixes CRAN ERRORs.
-Once and for all...
+Adds support for PopOS and Amazon Linux 2023.
+Fixes new CRAN ERRORs.
-I don't quite understand why it was working before and now there's and error... so I finally dropped the offending line.

 ## Test environments
 - ubuntu:22.04, ubuntu:20.04 on GitHub